concrete architecture Trieste

 Rozzol Melara, Trieste

 Rozzol Melara is a brutalist residential housing complex 4km outside the centre of the port city of Trieste in North-East Italy.
 Known locally as ‘Alcatraz’ or ‘the quad’, it is a nod to its design and the perceived experience of its residents.
-The Autonomous Council Housing Institute (IACP) wanted to create an ‘independent village’, it commissioned the building of a new type of housing estate, this culminated in the creation of Rozzol Melara, built between 1969-1982.
+The Autonomous Council Housing Institute (IACP) wanted to create an ‘independent village’; it commissioned the building of a new type of housing estate, which culminated in the creation of Rozzol Melara, built between 1969-1982.

 brutalist housing estate italy